 Anyone Can Be a Pen Pal

 If you’re the adventurous type, there are ways to find pen pals over 60 that don’t rely on a service or social network.
-If you belong to a shared-interest or social club, say a quilting club or Rotary Club, you might consider writing to another chapter or similar organization somewhere else in the country.
+If you belong to a shared interest group or social club, say a quilting club or Rotary Club, you might consider writing to another chapter or similar organization somewhere else in the country.
 The shared interest or experience combined with being of a similar age can be a good ice-breaker when finding a pen pal.

 Your pen pal doesn’t even need to live far away.
 If you live in a large active adult community, this is a perfect place to find a senior pen pal.
 Some communities have thousands of residents from all over the country, many of which you might never meet.
 Consider placing a notice on a community bulletin board or newsletter.
 Reaching out in your own neighborhood or community increases the chances of meeting in person if so desired.